-Hey folks - due to a busy season coming up for November 2016 to May 2017, we do have fully guided tours running, but you need to email us for availability and dates - just pop us an email here firstname.lastname@example.org.
+Hey folks - due to a busy season coming up for November 2018 to May 2019, we have the 1 guided tour listed below, however, if these dates don't suit please email us for other availability and dates: firstname.lastname@example.org.

 |Start||Start Location||Finish||Finish Location|